How frequently you should change your air filters could depend on the following:

 - Air pollution levels and construction around the house

-For basic 1"–3" air filters, manufacturers often instruct you to replace them every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or change them even more regularly.
+For basic 1"–3" air filters, manufacturers typically instruct you to replace them every 30–60 days.
+If you have from light to moderate allergies, you could get a better air filter or change them even more regularly.

-Or, if you're in a more country area or less occupied residence (like a vacation home) and there are fewer cars around, every year may be often enough.
+Or, if you're in a more rural area or less occupied residence (like a vacation home) and there are fewer cars around, every year may be often enough.

-Here are averages that can help you figure out how often you should replace the air filter at your residence:
+Here are averages that might help you figure out how often you should replace the air filter at your house:

 - One dog or cat: every 60 days